Whyzanet/WhyzaGC/README.md

 USB serial port is set to 9600 baud and will display the MightyOhm Gieger serial output.

+Blue Heartbeat LED is triggered by an EOL from the Gieger serial output.
+Should flash 1 per second as a result.
+If Geiger serial is not detected, heartbeat will stop.

 Note: I am no coder expert and have basically fumbled my way through getting something functional on what is one of my first Arduino projects.
 I am sure the code could be a lot more efficient and improved upon which would be good to see if someone has the inclination.
 Meanwhile it is what it is.....and I hope if gives others guidance in achieving whatever you are looking for.

 ## Hardware considerations: